TheKeithStewart/tour-of-heroes/tasks/task-1.md

 );
 ```

 Now let's write our first test.
 The first thing that we need to do is create a new `describe` function to group together the tests for our `battle$` effect.
-Add the following to the bottom of the `AppEffects` describe function in `src/app/effects/app.effects.spec.ts`:
+Add the following to like the bottom of the `AppEffects` describe function in `src/app/effects/app.effects.spec.ts`:

 ```ts
 describe('battle$', () => {